 The biggest trial in the history of South Korea opened in Seoul July 5 - to judge former officials of the ousted Syngman Rhee Administration.

-The biggest trial in the history of South Korea opened in Seoul July 5 - to judge former officials of the ousted Syngman Rhee Administration.
+Background: The biggest trial in the history of South Korea opened in Seoul July 5 - to judge former officials of the ousted Syngman Rhee Administration.
 The biggest crowd on record- estimated at 10,000 - waited outside the court at the opening.